Trump Brutally Owns Nicolás Maduro and the Libs

 Some of the interviewees characterized the MPD’s culture as “toxic.”
 One of them told investigators they planned to leave the department because of “a toxic executive staff.”

 As an example of how MPD cooked its numbers, a commander said he was instructed to change an “assault with a dangerous weapon” shooting where nobody was hit into “an endangerment with a firearm.”
-This category of crime does not make it into public reports, which means MPD can conceal various offenses from the public.
+This category of crime does not appear in public reports, which means MPD can conceal various offenses from the public.

-Another commander said many burglaries were recategorized as unlawful entry plus theft because this also is left out of the public report.
-He said a typical case “would read like a burglary…But the proper charge would be burglary, but unlawful entry doesn't hit the DCR status of burglary.
-So maybe my burglaries are down now even though I had a ton of unlawful entries.”
+Another commander said many burglaries were recategorized as unlawful entry plus theft because this is also left out of the public report.
+He said a typical case “would read like a burglary…But the proper charge would be burglary; unlawful entry doesn't meet the DCR status for burglary.
+So maybe my burglaries are down now, even though I had a ton of unlawful entries.”

 Over the past five years, crime in the district has remained high.
 But there have been recent drops.
 In 2024, the violent crime rate was about 1,006 per 100,000 residents, and the property crime rate was about 3,693 per 100,000.
 However, this represented a 35 percent decline from 2023.